marbl/CHM13/README.md

     * add repeat and telomere annotations for v1.0.
 Dec 17 2020.
 Assembly annotation update.
     * v1.1 assembly and related files.
 May 7 2021.
 Assembly update.
     * v2.0 assembly and related files.
 Dec 2 2022.
 Assembly and annotation update.
+    * 1KGP variant calls for all chromosomes.
+Jan.
+3 2023.
+Annotation update.